 It will not just happen automatically – you must define it to be there.

-After trying out a curriculum in my first year and (of course) checking out a whole lot of catalogues, I realized that no curriculum is going to support the vision of what we want to achieve with homeschooling in our family.
+After trying out a curriculum in my first year and checking out a whole lot of catalogues, I realized that no curriculum is going to support the vision of what we want to achieve with homeschooling in our family.

-The very first book I read was Wisdoms’ Way of Learning by Marilyn Howshall.
-She shared this important step of getting vision for your homeschool in a booklet on its own…and that set me and my husband on a quest of thinking…days, then weeks, then months of thinking and writing it down.
+The very first book on homeschooling I read was Wisdoms’ Way of Learning by Marilyn Howshall.
+She shared this important step of getting vision for your homeschool in a booklet on its own.
+That set me and my husband on a quest of thinking…days, then weeks, then months of thinking and writing it down.

-And now more than 7 years later, our vision is on paper, stuck onto the wall of our home school.
-So now the children and me (!) can look at the vision and measure (think about) whether we are doing the things that will lead us there…
+More than 7 years later, our vision was finally on paper, stuck onto the wall of our home school.
+As a result, the children and I (!) can look at the vision and measure (think about) whether we are doing the things that will lead us there…

 To have a look at our family's longterm vision, individual vision for our children, as well as how we have applied the 7-Step process personally....